 Barnes Boffey, Ed.D.

 Barnes has been a consultant in the basic concepts of Success Counseling over 40 years.
 He has consulted or worked directly in education, mental health, corrections, management and youth services.
 He ran the Dartmouth Teacher Training Program, served as a senior member with the William Glasser Institute, and maintained a private counseling practice.
-Barnes is well-known for his honest, insightful, and eye-opening teaching, and he is currently the Director of Training for the Aloha Foundation, an educational and camping organization whose mission statement includes “helping people become their best selves.”
+Barnes is well-known for his honest, insightful, and eye-opening teaching, and he is currently a consultant for The Aloha Foundation, an educational and camping organization whose mission statement includes “helping people become their best selves.”

 Jeremy Cutler, Ed.D.

 Jeremy has been working with schools and teachers for over 20 years.
 He has been a middle school teacher, school counselor, Dean of Students, and Assistant Principal in both public and independent schools.
 Currently, Jeremy works at The Aloha Foundation as an Assistant Director and a trainer in Success Counseling, and also serves as an adjunct professor at the University of Pennsylvania, where he teaches in the Graduate School of Education.
 Additionally, Jeremy consults with several local schools on issues of student culture and leadership.
 In his free time, Jeremy loves to play outside, listen to funk and soul music, and eat baked goods.